WeAreMomentum/library/scripts/filter-v3.md

 ## Description
 Adds filter, sort and load-more functionalities to a list of items.
 There are various types of triggers possible, function="filter" and function="sort" must be elements with a value attribute (button, input, select, ...).
 Use embeds for these preferably.
+If the collection contains more than 100 items, just duplicate the collection list, show the next 100 items and hide it.
 ### Element structure:
 - `[data-filter="group"]` - a page can contain multiple groups
     - `[data-filter="trigger"][data-filter-function="filter"][data-filter-tag=""][value=""]` - optional; triggers filtering; optional attribute: `[data-filter-init]` marks the default filter setting